History of Qatar: Portuguese and Ottoman control (1521–1670)

 Bahrain and mainland Qatar had been seized by the Portuguese in 1521.
 After the Portuguese claimed control, they constructed a series of fortresses along the Arabian Coast.
-However, there have been no significant Portuguese ruins found in Qatar.
+However, there have been limited findings of Portuguese ruins in Qatar.
+One possible contender for a Portuguese presence is the 16th-century fort built in Portuguese architectural style in the ruined town of Ruwayda.
+A map dating to 1563 created by Portuguese cartographer Lázaro Luís depicts Sidade de Catar, making it the earliest depiction of any specific settlement in Qatar.
+Some historians believe that it refers to Ruwayda, though there remains much ambiguity as to the location's true identity.

+Gasparo Balbi, a Venetian merchant and traveler, made the first mention of Qatar in a print book in the West.
+The book, titled Viaggio dell’Indie Orientali Balbi, detailed Balbi's travels to the Far East from 1579 to 1588.
+In it, he mentions a place called 'Barechator', thought to be a corruption of Bar Qatar, or mainland Qatar.

 The Portuguese focused on creating a commercial empire in Eastern Arabia, and exported gold, silver, silks, cloves, amber, horses and pearls.
 The population of Al-Hasa submitted voluntarily to the rule of the Ottomans in 1550, preferring them to the Portuguese.
 After the Portuguese were expelled from the area in 1602 by the Dutch and British, the Ottomans saw little need to maintain a military presence in the Al-Hasa region.
 As a result, the Ottomans were expelled by the Bani Khalid in 1670.

-Origin of the Bani Utbah Tribe

-The Al Bin Ali Tribe are the original descendants of Bani Utbah tribe being that they are the only tribe to carry and nurture the last name Al-Utbi in their Ownership's documents of Palm gardens in Bahrain as early as the year 1699 - 1111 Hijri.
-They are specifically descendants of their great grand father Ali Al-Utbi who is a descendant of their great grand father Utbah hence the name Bani Utbah which means sons of Utbah.
-Utbah is the great grandfather of the Bani Utbah which is a section of Khafaf from Bani Sulaim bin Mansoor from Mudhar from Adnan.
-The plural word for Al-Utbi is Utub and the name of the tribe is Bani Utbah.

 Rule of Bani Khalid (1670–1783)

 Having expelled the Ottomans, the Bani Khalid held jurisdiction over Qatar from 1670 onward.
 In 1766, the Utub clans of Al Jalahma and Al Khalifa migrated from Kuwait to Zubarah in Qatar.
-By the time of their arrival in Zubarah, the Bani Khalid exercised weak power over Qatar, though the largest village was ruled by distant kin of the Bani Khalid.
-After the Persian Occupation of Basra in 1777 many merchants and families moved from Basra and Kuwait to Zubarah.
+By the time of their arrival in Zubarah, the Bani Khalid exercised weak power over Qatar, though the largest village was ruled by a distant relative of the Bani Khalid.
+After the Persian occupation of Basra in 1777 many merchants and families moved from Basra and Kuwait to Zubarah.
 The town became a thriving center of trade and pearling in the Persian Gulf region after this movement.

 The Al Khalifa claimed Qatar and Bahrain by 1783, whereas Bani Khalid control of neighboring Al-Hasa officially came to an end in 1795.